bramvrancken/SpELL-ULB.github.io/docs/colors.md

 # Colors

-!!! danger "All credits go to Barney"
+!!! danger "All credits go to Barney Potter"
     This page is a copy of Barney Potter's colors page.
 If in doubt of the right colors, ask him

     _'And never use a rainbow color schema'~ Barney Potter_